espressif/arduino-esp32/docs/source/api/touch.rst

 touchRead
 ^^^^^^^^^

-This function is used to get the TOUCH pad value for a given pin.
+This function gets the touch sensor data.
+Each touch sensor has a counter to count the number of charge/discharge cycles.
+When the pad is ‘touched’, the value in the counter will change because of the larger equivalent capacitance.
+The change of the data determines if the pad has been touched or not.

 .. code-block:: arduino